xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Index.rst

       ou=groups,dc=example,dc=com

-- **Filter:** To be used only to add restrictions that allow you to exclude objects from specific properties.
+- **Filter:** To be used to add restrictions that allow you to exclude objects from specific properties.
 The syntax used in this field is the standard LDAP search syntax.

+  This field should not be left empty although it is not marked as required.
+Be sure to always double-check your configuration using the wizard in the backend module.

   **Example:**